mjabali/Authy-API-Samples/README.md

    $ source .api.env
    ```

    If you are using Windows, execute the api.env.bat file on a command prompt session to make sure all variables are loaded into your environment.
+Make sure you have [cURL](https://curl.haxx.se/download.html) installed before you run any of the sample scripts on Windows.

 ### Run the sample scripts